Celebrating 45+ Years of Success

-Fauske & Associates has been at the forefront of process safety innovation since the early 1980's, building a reputation as technical leaders who solve the toughest safety problems in the chemical and nuclear industries.
-Our people have always been our strongest asset and we are proud to celebrate a few of our accomplishments.
+Fauske & Associates began our journey to the forefront of process safety innovation in 1980, building a reputation as technical leaders who solve the toughest safety problems in the chemical and nuclear industries.
+Our people have always been our strongest asset, and we are proud to celebrate a few of our accomplishments.

 1980-1990